Q. What is yoga?

 Q. how do i know if i have enough experience for the classes?

-A. All of our classes are considered “All Levesl” and will be accessible for everyone.
-We do recommend a basic understanding of the "vinyasa sequence" (listed above) to attend flow classes, but this isn't required.
-It will help you to keep up with the class and really get into the meditative movement, but our instructors are there to guide and assist.
-We offer the Beginner Flow that covers this exact sequence in depth for all students who want to check in with their experience level or just have an alignment reminder.
+A. All of our classes are considered “All Levels” and will be accessible for everyone.
+We do recommend a basic understanding of the "vinyasa sequence" (plank, chaturanga, cobra/updog, downdog) to attend flow classes, but this isn't required and you’ll receive plenty of instruction on how to move through these poses if they don’t sound familiar.
+Our instructors are there to guide and assist you in your practice.
+We routinely offer a Beginner Series that covers this exact sequence in depth for all students who want to check in with their experience level or just have an alignment reminder.
 If you aren't sure where you are in your practice, talk to an instructor!
 That's what we're here for!

 Q. Do you have an intro special so I can try it out?